SMS Muzaffar Syah: Extracurricular activities

-The sports that are popular in MOZAC are rugby (MOZAC DRAGON), basketball (MOZAC KNIGHTS), softball, volleyball (MOZAC SPIKERS), netball (MOZAC TITANIUM), and football.
-Others sports played by the students include hockey [ (MOHOC)], sepak takraw, and badminton.
-The uniformed bodies are the all-boys Persatuan Kadet Bersatu Malaysia (PKBM), all-girls Persatuan Puteri Islam (PPI), Kadet Remaja Sekolah Malaysia (KRS), Air Scouts, Kadet Pertahanan Awam Malaysia (KPA), Malaysian Red Crescent Society (PBSM) and Wind Orchestra (WO).

 The niche area of MOZAC is Research and Development (R&D).
 Earlier, when it was awarded the Cluster School status, there were three niche areas: k-teroka (R & D), e-MOZAC (ICT) and e-Tinta (Writing).
 The three were combined into the single R&D in 2012.
 In recent years, MOZAC has been known for pioneering other schools in this area.
 In 2009, the school produced its own thumb drive known as i-MOZAC (not to be confused with Apple's products).
 The lights in the school fully uses LED that are assembled by the students.
 In addition, it is also known for its robotics and F1 in Schools programmed.
 Recently, the school started to do research involving the potential of green technology.

+The Robotics Team in 2013 made it to Nationals with a team of three students of the batch Engineering-X(2010-2014).

 The school WO team made it to the Wind Orchestra Finale in 2002 and 2003.
 The best conductor award was given to the school in 2002 and was the fourth out of eight teams in 2003.